-If you’ve been on the internet, you have probably come across the term cookies before.
-And not baked cookies my dear foodies, I’m talking about website cookies.
+If you have been on the internet, you have probably come across the term cookies before.
+And not baked cookies, my dear foodies, I am talking about website cookies.

 In this article, we will take a look at what exactly these cookies are, why websites use them, and finally take a look at their pros and cons.

 Cookies are small files created and stored on your hard drive by the website’s web server when contacted by your browser.

 The information on cookies, apart from the bare minimum (the website name and a user ID) includes:

 - The amount of time a user spends on a website.

 - A record of previous web pages the user has visited.

 - The links clicked on while using the website.

 With the definition out of the way, this is bound to be the next question: What are the cookies used for?
 Are they beneficial to myself or the web server?

 The simple answer is that cookies identify visitors to the webpage and possibly prepare customized web pages for them or to save site login details for them.